Molokini

 Molokini is a crescent-shaped, partially submerged volcanic crater which forms a small, uninhabited islet located in ʻAlalākeiki Channel between the islands of Maui and Kahoʻolawe, within Maui County in Hawaiʻi.
 It is the remains of one of the seven Pleistocene epoch volcanoes that formed the prehistoric Maui Nui island, during the Quaternary Period of the Cenozoic Era.

 The islet has an area of 23 acre, a diameter of about 0.4 mi, is 161 ft at its highest point, and is located about 2.5 mi west of Makena State Park and south of Maʻalaea Bay.
 The islet is a Hawaiʻi State Seabird Sanctuary.

 Recreation

 Molokini is a destination for scuba diving, snuba, and snorkeling.
 Its crescent shape protects divers inside it from waves and the channel's powerful currents, though diving also takes place off the 300-foot (91.5-meter) sheer outer wall.
-In the morning, when winds are calmer, smaller tour boats also bring guests to snorkel off the outer wall.
+Molokini is great for snorkelers and divers, offering water clarity of up to 150 feet.
+With no sand beach, visitors instead find sand patches, basalt rocks, and boulders covering the bottom of the cove.
+In the morning, when winds are calmer, smaller tour boats also take guests to snorkel off the outer wall.